yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/back-up-restore-universes/back-up-universe-data/ycql.md

 </ul>

-Use Yugabyte Platform to back up your YugabyteDB universe YCQL data.
+You can use YugabyteDB Anywhere to back up your YugabyteDB universe YCQL data.

-To schedule backups for a later time, or as a recurring task, see [Schedule universe YCQL data backups](../../schedule-data-backups/ycql).
+To schedule backups for a later time or as a recurring task, see [Schedule universe YCQL data backups](../../schedule-data-backups/ycql).

 To immediately back up your YugabyteDB universe YCQL data, perform the following:

-1. Open your universe and select the **Backups** tab.
+1. Navigate to your universe and select **Backups**.

-1. Click **Create Backup** to open the **Create Backup** dialog.
+1. Click **Create Backup** to open the **Create Backup** dialog shown in the following illustration:

     <br/><br/>